-Table 1a: Summary table of available participatory methods for monitoring biodiversity and threats, and possible tradeoffs between accuracy, cost, time and expertise required.
+Table 1a: Summary table of available participatory methods for monitoring biodiversity and threats, and possible trade-offs between accuracy, cost, time and expertise required.
 For all methods, cost and time depend on the intensity and duration of monitoring activities.
 The accuracy of the method depends on the ability of monitors to design and follow a robust monitoring protocol and correctly identify detected species.

-Method Potential accuracy Cost Time required to collect data using these methods Medium: The method may produce accurate data, but with a higher probability of misidentification of species, or with a lower level of detail than methods offering high accuracy.
+Method Potential accuracy Cost Time required to collect data using these methods Technical and analytical skills Medium: The method may produce accurate data, but with a higher probability of misidentification of species, or with a lower level of detail than methods offering high accuracy.
 High: If properly implemented, the method can produce detailed and reliable species population data that can be used to inform decision-making and feed into national reporting.
 Less chance of species misidentification or poor recall based on direct and present sightings. \$ equipment and data analysis costs. \$\$ Some higher equipment or analysis costs, and/or longer data collection periods. \$\$\$ Monitoring and/or analysis costs and long data collection periods.
 Low: The time needed to carry out monitoring and the physical requirements are comparatively low.
 Medium: Longer periods of time may be needed to carry out monitoring or more effort may be required for data collection.
 High: Data collection is time-consuming and often takes place in physically difficult circumstances.
-Participatory mapping High \$\$ Low Participatory photography and video High \$ Low Diaries Medium-High \$ Medium Community calendar Medium-High \$ Low Seasonal calendars High \$ Low Statements, stories and accounts Medium-High \$ Low
+Low: The method can be applied by people with little or no previous experience and with some direct guidance.
+Little experience in data analysis is required.
+Medium: Some practical training is needed on how to use the equipment or how to manage or analyse the data, as well as knowledge of species identification.
+High: More intensive training is needed for more complex equipment, survey design considerations and/or data collection/analysis approaches, as well as species identification skills.
+Participatory mapping High \$\$ Low Low Participatory photography and video High \$ Low Low Diaries Medium-High \$ Medium Medium Community calendar Medium-High \$ Low Low Seasonal calendars High \$ Low Low Statements, stories and accounts Medium-High \$ Low Low